The Stepping Stones Group Blog

 A key message from Andrea: Data drives action, but knowing your funding options is step one.

 Before diving into behavioral and screener data, school leaders must first understand what resources are available at the federal, state, and local levels.
-Andrea highlighted how some states, like Michigan, are leading the way by introducing recurring funding to replace temporary COVID relief programs.
+Some states, like Michigan, are leading the way by introducing recurring funding to replace temporary COVID relief programs.

 Michigan, for example, offers: